ELECTRICAL SYSTEMS SIMPLIFIED

 If you are like me and want to know only the fundamentals, then read on.
 Understand that I am not an expert on electrical systems but I have researched the material available and I have condensed it down to what I think you need to know to properly wire your aircraft.
 As Tony Bingelis so aptly states in his book Sportplane Construction Techniques, wiring an aircraft involves two basic activities:

-2- Connecting it to a power source (battery/bus bar, etc.) using wires.
+1 – Installing the electrical equipment where it needs to be or where you want it to be.2- Connecting it to a power source (battery/bus bar, etc.) using wires.

 I like that.
 Very simple and to the point.
 Each component part has a power source that is connected by a wire that has only two ends.
 One end is connected to the piece of equipment and the other end to a power source.
 Is this an oversimplification?
 I really don’t think so.
 Of course, there is a lot more involved in a proper electrical system installation but if we keep it in-perspective it really is not that complicated.